robbyreza/password-rotation/README.md

 # password-rotation

-this is beta version for rotate password and upload the credential to hashicorp vault
+this is beta version for password rotation and upload the credential to hashicorp vault